Keddy Access Trail

 Keddy Trail Public Art Project

-The City is commissioning a series of mural projects along the Keddy Access Trail.
+The City has commissioned a series of mural projects along the Keddy Access Trail.

 About Keddy Access Trail

 The Keddy Access Trail was facilitated by re-purposing a vehicular travel lane on the Claremont Access, one of the city’s busiest mountain access corridors, to provide a high-quality active transportation connection between the lower city and mountain.

 Completed in December 2020, the Keddy Access Trail is a 2.1 km multi-use facility.
 Including side connections, the total length of the project is 2.7 km.